 - Recognize and support plans to promote and foster a culture of inclusion, diversity, equity, and accountability within the workplace.

-- Collaborate as a technical expert on multidisciplinary teams.
+- Work as technical expert on multidisciplinary team.

 - Demonstrated ability/commitment to promote and value inclusion, diversity, equity, and accountability principles in the workplace.

-- Advanced knowledge of physics, mathematics, engineering, or a related field.
+- Advanced knowledge of physics, engineering, or a related field.

-- Advanced verbal and written communication skills and a demonstrated record of delivering top-quality research in relevant areas of science and engineering.
+- Demonstrated record of leading top quality research in relevant areas of physics and engineering.

 All your information will be kept confidential according to EEO guidelines.